Inexperience in China Buying

 A new buyer is excited about a very low price quote, as if they found the secret to China buying, hidden deep within the jungle and are light years ahead of the competition.
-They need to realize a low price in China buying, to use an old cliche, “gives you more than you bargained for”
+They need to realize a low price in China buying gives you more than you bargained for.

 Sure, there are similarities and equal characteristics of people all over the globe.
-But if you don’t recognize the fundamental differences, then it will reflect in the quality of your goods and success in dealing with China.
-Not recognizing cultural differences can have a major impact on manufacturing results.
+But if you don’t recognize the fundamental differences, then it reflects in the quality of your goods and success in dealing with China.
+Not recognizing cultural differences has impact on manufacturing results.

-Inexperienced buyers will expect a Chinese vendor to communicate with them on the same level as their local supplier communicates.
+Inexperienced buyers expect a Chinese vendor to communicate with them on the same level as their local supplier.

 You’re not ordering goods from Joe’s Hardware down the street.
-Buyers use quickie emails, corporate speak and slang…and then wonder with grand bewilderment why something is not immediately understood.
+Buyers use quickie emails and corporate speak…and then wonder why something is not immediately understood.

 Believes “the factory will know what to do and can be trusted”.